-The Company also invests in Two Sigma Hamilton Fund ("TS Hamilton Fund"), a Delaware limited liability company.
-Hamilton Re has a commitment with TS Hamilton Fund to maintain an amount up to the lesser of (i) \$1.8 billion or
+The Company also invests in Two Sigma TS Hamilton Fund, ("TS Hamilton Fund"), a Delaware limited liability company.
+Hamilton Re has a commitment with TS Hamilton Fund to maintain an amount up to the lesser of (i) \$1.8 billion or options described below, with the Commitment Period ending on December 31, 2025 June 30, 2026.

-(ii) 60% of Hamilton Insurance Group's net tangible assets in TS Hamilton Fund, such lesser amount, the "Minimum Commitment Amount", for a three-year period (the "Initial Term") and for rolling three-year periods thereafter (each such three-year period the "Commitment Period"), subject to certain circumstances and the liquidity options described below, with the Commitment Period ending on December 31, 2025.
 The Commitment Period consists of a 3-year rolling term that automatically renews on an annual basis unless Hamilton Re or the Managing Member provide advance notice of non-renewal.
 Two Sigma is a United States Securities and Exchange Commission registered investment adviser specializing in quantitative analysis.
-The Two Sigma Hamilton Fund investment strategy is focused on delivering non-market correlated investment income and total return through all market cycles while maintaining appropriate portfolio liquidity and credit quality to meet the requirements of customers, rating agencies and regulators.
+The Two Sigma TS Hamilton Fund investment strategy is focused on delivering non-market correlated investment income and total return through all market cycles while maintaining appropriate portfolio liquidity and credit quality to meet the requirements of customers, rating agencies and regulators.